WebberZone/contextual-related-posts/readme.txt

 	* New option to limit related posts to the same post type
 	* "Automatically add related posts to" option applies to widgets

+* Enhancements:
+	* `post_types` argument now takes a comma-separated list of post types.
+Default format when resaving options is also comma-separated

 * Bug fixes:
 	* Trimming titles should now work with multibyte / non-English characters